Our Guiding Principles

 Every girl and every adult student is encouraged to translate what they hear into language that fits with their own beliefs, and to feel free to explore those in circle.
 Girls of many faiths and no faith have found meaning and a sense of belongingness here.

-Other key principles that arise from our Guiding Principles are:
+Other key principles that arise from our main Guiding Principles are:

 Sex, Body, and Menstrual Positivity.
-We are all about ending shame and silence and promoting the understanding, celebration, and reverence for our bodies in all their amazing facets.
+The time for shame, silence, stigma and exclusion is over.
+We promote understanding, celebration, and reverence for all bodies in all their amazing facets.